cruising the south pacific

 Genetic memory shifts gradually, according to conditions imposed by the larger networks of communications.
 Drifting down current on the winning combination of memories that float in the river of life.

-How can larger communication webs control the education of the smaller beings that create it?
+How can larger communication webs control the learning of the smaller beings that create it?

 A more easily understood example of how larger systems modify evolution is the way our individual actions help modify the conditions for survival of other creatures and ourselves in the future.
 Humanity is really shining in this ability just now, modifying the world in large ways - destroying forests, the ozone layer, the surface of the sea, and thousands of species at an amazing rate.
 Moving species from one place to another and cultivating massive populations of those we like at the expense of those we don't like or don't care about.
 It is manifestly evident that our human web of communications is an extremely powerful control of genetic evolution.
 Even to the point of manufacturing new genotypes to order.